 If you’re not a fan of sipping from mugs, get your morning pick-me-up from this quick and delicious breakfast confection.
 Or at least save this bright green recipe for Christmas.
 Get our Raspberry Matcha Muffins recipe.

 You don’t need to be a gourmet chef to make drool-worthy egg waffles in your own kitchen.
-In fact, all you need is some time, patience, and a little self-confidence (okay, and an egg waffle iron).
+In fact, all you need is some time, patience, and a little self-confidence (OK, and an egg waffle iron).
 You can do it!
 Get our Matcha Hong Kong Egg Waffles recipe.

 Matcha’s versatility extends to crunchy chicken fingers, which makes it nothing less than a superfood to us.
 This is also a fun way to sneak “greens” into your kids’ diet.
 Get the Matcha Chicken Tenders with Ginger Citrus recipe.

-Yes, you’ve just found yourself a new favorite popsicle for summer.
+Yes, you’ve just found yourself a new favorite treat for summer.
 Matcha and cream are a match made in hot weather heaven; add ginger cookies à la Coolhaus and you have your new ideal ice cream sandwich.
 Get the Matcha Ice Cream Sandwich recipe.
 (Less work, but no less delicious: Matcha Green Tea Popsicles.)